lschneiderbauer/fCWTr/cran-comments.md

 This is a resubmission (after package being archived).
 In this version I have:

--   Changed 'SystemRequirements' to directly refer to single precission 'fftwf' and changed 'openmp' to 'fftwf_omp'.
+-   Changed 'SystemRequirements' to directly refer to single precision 'fftw3f' and added 'fftw3f_omp'.
+I also indicated the OpenMP requirement as optional.
+I removed version requirements (since '3' implies version 3).
--   I do not understand the comment 'does not test for [fftwf]': ./configure.ac, line #40, contains a paragraph that tests for single precision functions.
+-   The comment "[The package] does not test for [fftwf]" seems incorrect to me: The file ./configure.ac, line #40, contains a paragraph that tests for single precision functions.
 The configuration fails with a descriptive error message "The fftw3f library is required." in case it does not find a fitting library.
+I now added additional information to this error message to make it more clear what is missing.
 I searched the "Writing R Extensions" documentation for additional mandatory places, where a check should occur, to no avail.
 -   I also added other features, unrelated to the comments, since last submission/archiving.

 ## R CMD check results